-43. As a result, between 2008 and 2011, Honda Canada and Honda America reported a series of safety recalls for vehicles equipped with defective driver Airbag Inflators produced between 2000 and 2002.
+- As a result, between 2008 and 2011, Honda Canada and Honda America reported a series of safety recalls for vehicles equipped with defective driver Airbag Inflators produced between 2000 and 2002.
 This included approximately 1.1 million vehicles in Canada and the U.S. with model years ranging from 2001 to 2004.
-But Honda Canada and Honda America did not recall all vehicles manufactured with the defective Airbag Inflators at this time, leaving these dangerous Vehicles on the road until they were recalled in 2013 and 2014, as described below.
-44. In 2011, Takata was notified of Airbag Inflator ruptures occurring in scrapyards in Japan by salvage operations conducting "end of life" recycling processes for expired vehicles.
-Takata launched an investigation and began testing defective Airbag Inflators taken from vehicles in the field.
+But Honda Canada and Honda America did not recall all vehicles manufactured with the defective Airbag Inflators at this time, leaving these dangerous Vehicles on the road until they were recalled in 2013, 2014 and 2015, as described below. - 45.
+Throughout this first set of recalls, Takata and TK did not know which of the Vehicles had been assembled with Airbag Inflators that were defective.
+During a meeting of high-level Takata and TK executives on July 22, 2009, Hidenobu Iwata, who at the time oversaw TK, pressed Takata's president, Shigehisa Takada, on the extent of the defect.
+The Minutes of this meeting indicated that Mr. Iwata asked Mr. Takada: "I am constantly worrying how far it spread out.
+I want you to stude [study] the reason quickly". - 46.
+The Minutes of the July 22, 2009 meeting of high-level Takata and TK executives also identify an engineer known as "Otakaa" as also pressing Mr. Takada on the reasons for the defect: "Why does the propellant deteriorate with age?
+Why does it explode?
+I want to know the truth." - In 2011, Takata and TK were notified of Airbag Inflator ruptures occurring in scrapyards in Japan by salvage operations conducting "end of life" recycling processes for expired vehicles.
+Takata and TK launched an investigation and began testing defective Airbag Inflators taken from vehicles in the field.

-45. By October 2012, the investigation undertaken by Takata in 2011 confirmed what it already knew in 2000 - 2002 and what TK already concluded from its investigation in September 2008: that inadequate compression of the propellant wafers and exposure to poor moisture conditions, in combination with aging of the propellant was causing the defective Airbag Inflators to rupture.

-46. By April 2013, the Takata Defendants confirmed the existence of this Airbag Inflator defect in the vehicles not covered by the recalls that occurred between 2008 and 2011 to the NHTSA.
-This led to a second series of safety recalls for vehicles equipped with defective Airbag Inflators as further described below.

-47. Honda America conducted its own investigation into the Airbag Inflators, independently from the Takata Defendants.
-On October 20, 2011, Honda America learned of the rupture of the Airbag Inflator in a vehicle driven in Puerto Rico causing the death of this vehicle's occupants.
+- By October 2012, the investigation undertaken by Takata in 2011 confirmed what it already knew in 2000 - 2002 and what TK already concluded from its investigation in September 2008: that inadequate compression of the propellant wafers and exposure to poor moisture conditions, in combination with aging of the propellant was causing the defective Airbag Inflators to rupture. - 44.49 By April 2013, Takata and TK confirmed the existence of this Airbag Inflator defect in the vehicles which were not covered by the recalls that occurred between 2008 and 2011 to NHTSA.
+This led to a second series of safety recalls for vehicles equipped with defective Airbag Inflators as further described below. - 45.50 Honda America conducted its own investigation into the Airbag Inflators, independently from the Takata defendants.
+On October 20, 2011, Honda America learned of the rupture of the Airbag Inflator in a vehicle driven in Puerto Rico causing the death of this vehicle's occupants. - Hereit On February 3, 2012, the Puerto Rican vehicle was received by Honda America for analysis and its investigation confirmed that this Vehicle's defective Airbag Inflator had ruptured. - 47.52.
+In or about 2012, Takata, TK and Honda commissioned a study by the High Pressure Combustion Laboratory at Pennsylvania State University, to study the use of ammonium nitrate in the airbags.
+The study's conclusion cast doubt on the use of ammonium nitrate, suggesting it was sensitive to changes in pressure.
+The findings and methodology of the study were disputed by Takata.
+This test was not shared with NHTSA until two years later. - 48.55 Separately from the Takata and TK's investigations into the Airbag Inflators, on March 14, 2012, Honda America informed NHTSA that it would investigate and collect Airbag Inflators manufactured during the 2000 - 2002 time period at the f B i

-48. On February 3, 2012, the Puerto Rican vehicle was received by Honda America for analysis and its investigation confirmed that this Vehicle's defective Airbag Inflator had ruptured.
-49. Separately from the Takata Defendants' investigations into the Airbag Inflators, on March 14, 2012, Honda America informed the NHTSA that it would investigate and collect Airbag Inflators manufactured during the 2000 - 2002 time period at the Moses Lake, Washington and the Monclova, Mexico factories to determine why some Airbag Inflators were rupturing.
+Moses Lake, Washington and the Monclova, Mexico factories to determine why some Airbag Inflators were rupturing.